 Our History teaching and learning begins in the Early Years Foundation Stage within the ‘Understanding the World’ area of learning.
 Within this children explore the world around them and we begin to identify the historical understanding children already have.
 The children share information about key events from their own personal histories before extending this onto talking about the lives of people around them and their experiences of the past.
 This focus on starting from what children already know is continued throughout the school and all learning starts by revisiting prior knowledge.

-Teachers support children to recall previous learning and make connections.
-Adults model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts.
+Teachers support children to recall previous learning and make connections through the use of substantive concepts.
+Adults model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into the larger substantive concepts.
 Throughout the school we use historical artefacts, visitors, workshops and visits to excite and intrigue our children to find out more about events and people from the past.
 We aim to give our children as much understanding as possible about what it was like to be around at a particular period in history by having practical and experiential lessons where possible.

 A long term Curriculum Map, and corresponding Termly Overview, links the History National Curriculum to inquiries being led by each class.
 The History Subject Leader uses lesson observations, book looks, conversations with class teachers and children to monitor progress which is underpinned by a Foundation Subject Tracker.